-Over the next few months as a Pilot Community with the Tennessee RiverLine Partnership, Paducah/McCracken County will focus on three elements:
+As a Pilot Community with the Tennessee RiverLine Partnership, Paducah/McCracken County focused on three elements:

-Once the pilot project is completed, each Pilot Community will receive a summary report of the feedback collected including project recommendations focusing on recreation, stewardship, and river access.
-Feedback gathered during the pilot community program period will be used to shape the TN RiverLine vision and identify local pilot projects for implementation.
+A summary report of the feedback collected during the pilot program including project recommendations focusing on recreation, stewardship, and river access can be found at Tennessee RiverLine Pilot Community Report.
+Feedback gathered during the pilot community program period was used to shape the Tennessee RiverLine vision and identify local pilot projects for implementation.

 Investment: Over the past seven years, Paducah has invested $7.4 million in infrastructure to support recreational activities along our riverfront.
 This investment includes